TobiasPiontek/MoogleGaps/README.md

         - https://howtodoinjava.com/sort/collections-sort/

 ## Manual
-- import the project into intellij
+- import the project into [intellij Community edition](https://www.jetbrains.com/de-de/idea/download/#section=windows)
-- Goto the VM-options of the main method and add at least
+- Goto the VM-options of the main method and add
-- Xmx8192m or higher to allow the project to allocate enough ram
+    - Xmx8192m as a parameter or higher to allow the project to allocate enough ram
 - Store the PBF Files in OSMMapData Folder
+    - all Files need to end on .pbf to be detected by the backend
 - Start the Backend
 - Choose the wanted File in the Dialog with its listed Number and confirm with [Enter]